Official Global Travel Advisories

 - Foreign Nationals Driving in the U.S. – U.S. government

-- Motor vehicle department of each state – U.S. government
+- States’ motor vehicle department – U.S. government

 - Canadian Automobile Association